-[†]The authors thank Nathan Berg for valuable discussions on the subject of the present paper.
+[†]The authors thank Nathan Berg, Burkhard Schipper, Bill Schworm, and participants in lectures given at Waseda University for valuable discussions on the subject of the present paper.
+They also thank Yusuke Narita for detailed comments on an earlier version of the paper.